-The 26th annual Committee for Integrity Enhancement Essay Awards Program was held April 9, 2018 at the Northside Middle School Auditorium.
-Students from all schools in Muncie and Delaware County, including private and home schools, were invited to write on the topic, “How do I demonstrate integrity in the way I relate to those who are different from me?”
+The 27th annual Committee for Integrity Enhancement Essay Awards Program was held April 15, 2019 at the Northside Middle School Auditorium.
+Students from all schools in Muncie and Delaware County, including private and home schools, were invited to write on the topic, “How do I demonstrate integrity in the way I give of my time, talent or money?”

-This year 945 essays were submitted from 25 schools with 53 teachers participating.
+This year 1,125 essays were submitted from 25 schools.
 Preliminary readers select two winners from each school.
 From these school winners, the committee selected the top three county winners in each division: elementary (grades 4-5), middle school (grades 6-8), and high school (grades 9-12).
 School winners each receive $20 for their efforts.
 Third-place county winners in each division receive $100, second place $150, and first place $250.
 Read the First Place winning essays here.

 In addition to essay winners, each year the committee presents Personal Integrity Awards.
 Three individuals received this honor:

 The speaker for the 2018 Committee for Integrity Enhancement Awards Ceremony was Kelsey Timmernan, New York Times bestselling author of WHERE AM I WEARING?
 A Global Tour to the Countries, Factories, and People That Make Our Clothes and WHERE AM I EATING?
 An Adventure Through the Global Food Economy, and his newest book is WHERE AM I GIVING?
 A Global Adventure Exploring How to Use Your Gifts and Talents to Make a Difference.
 He began his keynote speech by sharing the story of meeting Amilcar, the guy who made his shirt in Honduras.
 He reflected on how that experience helped him recognize the privilege and opportunities of his own life and how they come with the responsibility to make a positive difference for people and planet.